In this article

 The Zurich Freibetrag and rate structure

-Zurich is the one major canton where a Bitcoin gift to a child can trigger real tax cost.
-The rules sit in StG ZH §§142-150, with official commentary in the ZH Steuerbuch available at zh.ch/de/steuern-finanzen/steuern.
+Zurich is the one major canton where a Bitcoin gift to a child can cost you real money.
+The rules sit in StG ZH §§142-150, with official commentary in the ZH Steuerbuch at zh.ch/de/steuern-finanzen/steuern.

 The key facts:

 Freibetrag.
-Each descendant receives a CHF 200,000 lifetime cumulative exemption.
-This is not an annual limit.
-It is a lifetime running total.
-Gifts to that descendant in prior years count against it.
-A parent who gifted CHF 150,000 of Bitcoin five years ago has CHF 50,000 of remaining Freibetrag for that same child.
+Each descendant gets a CHF 200,000 lifetime cumulative exemption.
+Not annual.
+Lifetime.
+Prior gifts to that descendant eat into it.
+If you gifted CHF 150,000 of Bitcoin to your daughter five years ago, you have CHF 50,000 of Freibetrag left for her.

 Rate above Freibetrag.
-Once cumulative gifts to a specific descendant exceed CHF 200,000, the excess is taxed on a progressive scale ranging from 2 to 6 percent, depending on the bracket and the relationship degree, per StG ZH §§142-150.
-Children (direct descendants) face the lowest applicable rate among non-exempt recipients.
+Once cumulative gifts to a specific descendant clear CHF 200,000, the excess hits a progressive scale from 2 to 6 percent depending on the bracket and relationship degree, per StG ZH §§142-150.
+Direct descendants sit at the lowest applicable rate among non-exempt recipients.

 Spouse exemption.
-Gifts to the spouse are fully exempt in Zurich under StG ZH, regardless of amount.
-The Freibetrag and progressive rate apply to descendants, not to the married partner.
+Gifts to your spouse are exempt in Zurich under StG ZH, regardless of amount.
+The Freibetrag and progressive rate apply to descendants, not to the partner you married.

 Valuation.
-The taxable CHF value is the ESTV Kursliste rate on the date the Schenkungsvertrag is signed (see the valuation section below).
+The taxable CHF figure is the ESTV Kursliste rate on the date you signed the Schenkungsvertrag (see the next section).

-A Zurich resident planning a CHF 300,000 Bitcoin gift to a child who has received no prior gifts from that parent would pay Schenkungssteuer on CHF 100,000 (the portion above the CHF 200,000 Freibetrag), at the applicable rate from StG ZH §§142-150.
-The exact bracket calculation requires the current rate table from the ZH Steuerverwaltung.
+A Zurich resident gifting CHF 300,000 of Bitcoin to a child who has received no prior gifts pays Schenkungssteuer on CHF 100,000, the slice above the Freibetrag, at the applicable rate from StG ZH §§142-150.
+The exact bracket math needs the current rate table from the ZH Steuerverwaltung.

 How Bitcoin is valued for gift tax purposes

-The Swiss tax authorities use the ESTV Kursliste as the reference rate for Bitcoin valuation across wealth tax, income tax, and gift tax.
-The Kursliste is published daily by the ESTV at estv.admin.ch/estv/de/home/ictax.html.
+Swiss tax authorities use the ESTV Kursliste as the reference Bitcoin rate across wealth tax, income tax, and gift tax.
+The ESTV publishes the Kursliste daily at estv.admin.ch/estv/de/home/ictax.html.

-For a Bitcoin gift, the relevant date is the date the Schenkungsvertrag is signed.
-If you sign a gift contract on 15 March 2026 and transfer 0.5 BTC to your child's wallet that day, the CHF value reported to the cantonal tax authority is 0.5 multiplied by the ESTV Kursliste rate published for 15 March 2026.
+The relevant date for a Bitcoin gift is the day you sign the Schenkungsvertrag.
+Sign a gift contract on 15 March 2026, transfer 0.5 BTC to your child's wallet the same day, and the CHF figure you report is 0.5 multiplied by the ESTV Kursliste rate for 15 March 2026.

-The ESTV Kursliste rate is the figure your cantonal tax return will reference.
-Keep a screenshot or PDF export of the ESTV rate on the gift date with your records.
-Cantonal inspectors request this documentation when auditing gift declarations.
+Save a screenshot or PDF of the ESTV rate on the gift date with your records.
+Cantonal inspectors ask for this when they audit gift declarations.

-For the broader Swiss Bitcoin tax framework including wealth tax valuation at year-end, the full rules are covered in Bitcoin Tax Switzerland.
+The full Swiss Bitcoin tax framework, including wealth tax valuation at year-end, is covered in Bitcoin Tax Switzerland.

 What a valid Schenkungsvertrag looks like

-For movable property (and Bitcoin is treated as movable property for Swiss private law purposes), the formal requirements are governed by:
+Bitcoin counts as movable property under Swiss private law, so the formal requirements come from:

-This means: a handwritten letter or typed document signed and dated by the donor, identifying the donor, the recipient, the date, the Bitcoin amount, and the ESTV Kursliste CHF value on that date is legally sufficient.
-Notarial certification (offentliche Beurkundung) is not required for a Bitcoin gift as movable property.
-It is optional.
+A handwritten letter or typed document, signed and dated by the donor, identifying the donor, the recipient, the date, the Bitcoin amount, and the ESTV Kursliste CHF value on that date covers the legal requirement.
+Notarial certification (offentliche Beurkundung) is optional for movable property.

 - Full name and address of donor